c01dkit/sec-papers-collection/docs/index.md

 - ICSE
 - ISSTA

-**This site is still under construction.
-PRs and issues are welcomed!**
+**This collection is growing.
+If you find some information out-of-date or wrong, please let me know!
+PRs and issues are warmly welcomed.
+You can also send me emails: Y29udGFjdEBjMDFka2l0LmNvbQ==**

 ## Change Logs

+* Aug 21, 2024
+    * Update USENIX Sec-2024 (227->419) and ISSTA-2024 (42->143)
 * Jun 17, 2024
     * Better search: now the page will scroll to the paper under search and highlight the url link
 * Jun 10, 2024